Expert Views: Consumer inflation accelerates to 4.58 percent in April

 “Underlying inflation pressures are mainly demand-driven, backed by the ongoing cyclical recovery in consumption and investment.
 Core inflation would firm up further as the combination of higher commodity prices and improving demand abet labour costs going forward.”

-Reporting by Suvashree Dey Choudhury in Mumbai, additional reporting by Arnab Paul, Krishna V Kurup, Jessica Kuruthukulangara and Vishal Sridhar in Bengaluru, Editing by Sherry Jacob-Phillips
+Reporting by Suvashree Dey Choudhury in Mumbai, Arnab Paul, Krishna V Kurup, Jessica Kuruthukulangara and Vishal Sridhar in Bengaluru, Editing by Sherry Jacob-Phillips